Magnetic Secondary Glazing - Cut-To-Size

 26/07/2021 10:00:20

 One of the primary benefits of acrylic (Perspex) plastic is how versatile the material is.
 You can use acrylic in a wide range of home and garden DIY projects at a relatively low cost.
-The plastic itself is easy to work with, cut, drill, and join, making it the perfect material for both amateurs and professional builders.
+The plastic itself is easy to work with, cut, drill, and join (routing acrylic to shape and detail it is relatively easy) making it the perfect material for both amateurs and professional builders.

 In last week’s guide, we thought all about the primary five methods of cutting/sawing acrylic panels to any size or shape.
 To check out that guide, make sure to click here.
 This week, our focus is shifting slightly as we explain how you can drill acrylic sheets, panels, and other products at home.